Find a JP

 Notary Public

+If your document is going overseas you may need a Notary Public.
 A Notary Public is a senior legal practitioner, appointed by the ACT Supreme Court.

 View the Register of Notaries Public in the ACT [EXTERNAL SITE]